 The cost to maintain constant power, multiple internet connections, and redundant backups are quite high.
 This is rarely something a single company can do without literally spending millions of dollars.
 By utilizing a datacenter for hosting, a company can normally be assured 99.9% website uptime and connection.

 Often hosting a website, in-house, is not normally advisable or feasible.
 For a small office to come up with the resources required to match that of a datacenter and keep a website live and fully operational 24/7 with 99.9% uptime is expensive.
 This is normally a cost best farmed out to a company specializing in such resources.

 Types of Servers

 Deciding upon a hosting company based on reliability and uptime is only part of the equation.
-The other factor in the hosting equation is the type of operating system that will be used to host the website; Windows Server, Linux/Unix Server, other?
+The other factor in the hosting equation is the type of operating system that will be used to host the website; Windows Server, Linux/Unix Server, Cloud Server, other?

 Windows Servers can be used for most any website solution, but are sometimes required in circumstances where a website will be using a Microsoft proprietary software such as ASP.
 The following are some pro's and con's of Windows Servers:

 - Windows servers are relatively easy to find

 - Windows servers are often targets of security issues & known for security holes

 - This is due to the fact that Windows servers are setup with a multitude of open PORTS to allow connections of various types, versus locking PORTS down, and only opening when needed; such as the UNIX systems noted below.